MikeyBower93/mikeybower93.github.io/posts/loosely_coupled_phoenix_contexts.md

 **But what Queue?**

 There are no hard a fast rules on what queue you should use.
-In the example project I use kafka, however others are available such as RabbitMQ, Google PubSub etc. However I would highly recommend using an "at least" once queue, this means that it tracks if a consumer has processed a message or not and mantains offsets for this, this is great because it means your system will not miss messages.
+In the example project I use Kafka, however others are available such as RabbitMQ, Google PubSub etc. However I would highly recommend using an "at least" once queue, this means that it tracks if a consumer has processed a message or not and mantains offsets for this, this is great because it means your system will not miss messages.

 One of the reasons I point this out is you might think "could I use the PubSub mechanism built into Phoenix?".
 Whilst you could do this, and you would achieve the same desired effect from a design perspective, it might not be the most robust way.
 Mainly because it is an "at most once" system, which means if your system crashes when processing messages, it will not continue processing those messages when it recovers which could be very bad.